LeeMorinUCF/SAAQ_XS_de_Vitesse_2008/Code/Stata_FE_Checks/README.md

 ## Estimates from the ```FE_CRVE_lib.R``` Library in R

 Compare these to the estimates using the frequency-weighted dataset in R.
+The data are aggregated so that distinct observations are listed on only one row, with a corresponding frequency weight for each distinct observation.
+In this example, this compression method reduces the dataset to 93,790 rows.
+In the actual dataset, tickets occur more rarely and the compression ratio is much higher but the parameters were chosen so that the coefficients would be reasonably estimated with a smaller sample of millions of observations in the simulated dataset, instead of billions of observations in the actual dataset.
+These are the fixed effects estimates using the compressed, weighted dataset in R, with a cluster-robust variance estimator:

 ```
                             Estimate   Std.
 Error     t value      Pr(>|t|)